Yu-Min-Chou/LLM_FineTune/README.md

 | P-Tuning | 8 | 1,229,902,080 | 320,768 (0.026%) |9800MiB | 3.79it/s | 9.48it/s |60.59% |
 | Prefix-Tuning | 8 | 1,230,564,352 | 983,040 (0.079%) |6144MiB | 5.67it/s | 10.07it/s |96.03% |
 | (IA)3 | 8 | 1,229,863,936 | 282,624 (0.022%) | 9658MiB | 3.83it/s | 9.88it/s |96.47% |

+### Other implementations
+In addition to fine-tuning methods, I also studied a few important technologies related to fine-tuning.
+## Distributed LLM training
+## Quantization for training larger LLM